hildjj/dohdec/README.md

 Usage: dohdec [options] [name] [rrtype]

 Arguments:
-  name                        DNS name to look up (e.g. domain name).
-If not
+  name                        DNS name to look up (e.g. domain name) or IP
-                              specified, a read-execute-print loop (REPL) is
-                              started.
-  rrtype                      Resource record name or number (default: "A")
+                              address to reverse lookup.
+If not specified, a read-execute-print loop (REPL) is started. rrtype                      Resource record name or number (default: "A")

 Options: